switch120/sample-react-docker/README.md

 ### Connecting to MySQL/Mongo with a client
 MySQL/Mongo running as a Docker container registers itself on the local machine, so the host is `localhost` or, more reliably, `127.0.0.1` loopback address.
 The username and password (defined in `docker-compose.yml`) default to `root`, and the port is default `3306` for MySQL and default `27017` for Mongo.

+## Deploying to Heroku
+When ready, this project can be deployed to the Heroku container using the Heroku CLI.
+Before doing anything, log in to Heroku **and** the Heroku Container Registry.

+`heroku login`
+`heroku container:login`

+> **Important**: For first deployment be sure to run `heroku create` to initialize the app, or use the CLI to connect to an existing project

+Now you're ready to buid and deploy.
+An **npm** script is provided in `package.json`:

+`npm run deploy`

+Tl;Dr; this does the following:
+* Builds the React App - outputs to `/build` folder
+* Docker image built from `./Dockerfile`, which copies React build artifacts and the Express app to the deployment image
+* Sets Heroku Config Var NODE_END to "production" (so Express serves static content)
+* Heroku build & release

+### Docker Cleanup
+There is an npm script in `package.json` that will clean up "dangling" images from Docker.
+Every so often it's recommended you run this command:

+`npm run docker:clean`